tarang27/temp--NIPUN-Lakshya/docs/technical-overview.md

 The data is captured through the ODK forms, when the students submit the answers the data is captured and stored in the server.

-The data is also collected from various schools such as:
+2. The data from various schools can be:

 - Name of the educational institute
 - District
 - UDISE Code